- Start date: September

 Why this course?

-University of Strathclyde is embedded in, and an integral part of, Glasgow City Innovation District (GCID).
-GCID is home to global innovative companies and organisations who've located in Glasgow to nurture and accelerate growth, improve productivity, and access world-class research and technology from the University of Strathclyde.
+The University of Strathclyde is embedded in, and an integral part of, the Glasgow City Innovation District.
+The District is home to global innovative companies and organisations that have located in Glasgow to nurture and accelerate growth, improve productivity, and access world-class research and technology from the University.

 What you’ll study

-- a systematic understanding of knowledge in areas associated with technology and innovation policy and broader management concepts
+- a systematic understanding and knowledge of technology and innovation policy and broader management concepts

-- the ability to critically evaluate academic and professional research publications, case studies and press releases on the development and use of technology policy and management
+- the ability to critically evaluate and analyse academic and professional research publications, case studies and press releases relevant to Technology Policy & Management

-- transferable employability and meta-skills including teamwork, leadership, communication, negotiation, conflict resolution and presentation
+- transferable employability skills, including teamwork, leadership, communication, negotiation, conflict resolution and presentation skills

 Systems thinking and Modelling (10 credits)